 Getting The Day Started

-An insurance agent is a salesperson so that means that they’re actively visiting “prospects” (speople who are potentially interested in buying an insurance product) on a day-to-day basis.
+This means they’re actively visiting “prospects” (people who are potentially interested in buying an insurance product) on a day-to-day basis.

-This is the MOST important activity an insurance producer can do.
+Prospecting is the MOST important activity an insurance producer can do.

 It’s not like sitting in the office processing paperwork and gossiping around the water cooler.

-For example, they called their prospects the night before to set up their appointments.
+For example, they called their prospects the night before to set up their appointments for the current day.

-They start around 9:00 AM to 10:00 AM.
+For many agents, they start seeing prospects around 9:00 AM to 10:00 AM.

 What An Insurance Sales Call Is Like

-This is called “rapport-building,” meaning you’re “breaking the ice,” getting to know the prospect and showing her you care.
+This is called “rapport-building,” meaning you’re “breaking the ice,” and getting to know the prospect.